Built-in Filters

 join

-Joins strings in a list using a separator character
+Joins strings in a list with a separator.

 {% set value = ['a', 'b', 'c'] %}